ncatlab/nlab-content/pages/5/8/4/0/485/content.md

 The term **exact category** has several different meanings.
-Perhaps this should eventually be a disambiguation page, but right now it is about exact categories in the sense of Barr (also called "effective regular categories").
+This page is about exact categories in the sense of Barr, also called "Barr-exact categories" or "effective regular categories."
+This is distinct from the notion of [[Quillen exact category]].

 ## Definition ##